-Waymarks is currently supporting people with very diverse histories to recover, from those who might be considered unlucky to have a forensic label attached to them, to serious sexual offenders like Peter.
+Through our Waymarks approach, Dimensions supports people with very diverse histories to recover, from those who might be considered unlucky to have a forensic label attached to them, to sexual offenders like Peter.
 Supporting them to lead fulfilling, safe lives in the community.

 Peter* has a mild learning disability (FSIQ71) and was detained under Section 37/41 following an index offence of rape and sexual assault against a child.

-The victim was his 5-year old brother and the offence took place over a number of years.
+The victim was his brother and the offence took place over a number of years.

-There were also allegations of sexually abusive behaviour towards his younger teenage brother and his 10 year old step sister.
+There were also allegations of sexually abusive behaviour towards other relatives.

 How can people recover?